 West Chester, PA 19383.

-Questions about whether your application materials have been received must be directed to the Office of Gradute Studies (OGS), OGS can tell you whether portions of your application have been received (e.g., transcripts, GRE scores, letters of recommendation, etc.).
+Questions about whether an applicant's materials have been received must be directed to the Office of Gradute Studies (OGS), OGS can tell you whether portions of your application have been received (e.g., transcripts, GRE scores, letters of recommendation, etc.).
 The phone number of OGS is 610-436-2943.

 2. Self-Managed Application Protocol

-Note that WCU accepts new students only once a year in the fall semester.
+Note that the CSD graduate program accepts new students only once a year in the fall semester.
 There is no new-student enrollment in the spring or summer.
-Therefore, all applications received by 2/15 will be processed in consideration of the fall semester of the same calendar year.
+Therefore, all applications received by 1/15 will be processed in consideration of the fall semester of the same calendar year.

-4. How to verify that your application materials have been received
+4. How to verify that application materials have been received

-If you need confirmation that your application materials have been received, please contact the Office of Graduate Studies via e-mail at GradStudies@wcupa.edu or via phone at 610-436-2943.
+To receive confirmation that application materials have been received, applicants may contact the Office of Graduate Studies via e-mail at GradStudy@wcupa.edu or via phone at 610-436-2943.

-5. Receiving information from CSD about the status of your application
+5. Receiving information from CSD about the status of an application

 The process of informing applicants about the status of their application extends from the end of March through early August.
 Like all graduate programs in Communication Sciences and Disorders (CSD), WCU's program typically receives many more excellent applications than there are seats in the program.
 Also, as is typical of most graduate programs, not all of the applicants who are invited to join the program accept the invitation.
 To manage these variables, invitations are extended in rounds based on the following schedule: